On the numerical solution to an inverse medium problem: Introduction

+Most of the published results on the OSM and DSM deal with the case of far-field data, see, e.g., ~\cite{Potth2010,Gries2011, Ito2012, Liu2017, Harri2019} for results on the scalar Helmholtz equation and~\cite{Ito2013, Nguye2019, Harri2020, Le2022} for results on the Maxwell's equations.
+There have been only a few results on the OSM and DSM concerning the case of near-field data.
+The near-field OSM studied in~\cite{Akinc2016} is only applicable to the 2D case with circular measurement boundaries.
+The 3D case was studied in~\cite{Kang2021} under the small volume hypothesis of well-separated inhomogeneities.
+A flexibility of the sampling indicator function studied in this paper is that it works for near-field data (and also far-field data) and is not limited to small scatterers or 2D circular measurement boundaries.
+However, the method requires Cauchy data instead of only scattered field data in the near-field regime.

+We analyze the sampling indicator function using the factorization analysis of the far-field operator and the Funk-Hecke formula.
+The idea is to relate the indicator function to $\|F \phi_z\|^2$ where $F$ is the far-field operator and $\phi_z$ is some special test function.
+Then the resolution analysis is investigated using a factorization of $F$, analytical properties of the operators in the factorization and the Funk-Hecke formula.
+To our knowledge, the idea of combining the factorization analysis and the Funk-Hecke formula to analyze sampling indicator functions was initially introduced in~\cite{Vansk2008}.

 The paper is organized as follows.
-We will formulate the inverse scattering problem of interest and an analysis of the Factorization method in Section~\ref{sec2}.
-The formulae, theoretical analysis and stability estimates of the first and second imaging functionals are respectively presented in Sections~\ref{sec3} and~\ref{sec4}.
-Section~\ref{sec5} is dedicated to a numerical study of the imaging functionals.
+We will formulate the inverse medium problem of interest and the factorization analysis in Section~\ref{sec2}.
+The analysis and stability of the sampling indicator function is presented in Section~\ref{sec3}.
+Section~\ref{sec5} is dedicated to a numerical study of the sampling method.